 Your takeaway is simple

 What is the most important thing you can take away from this article?
 Well, obviously, I can’t walk you through the whole process of eliminating internal conflicts and creating internal harmony in such a limited format.
-That’s why I wrote TRUE SELF and why I work one-on-one with coaching clients.
+That’s why I created Find Your TRUE SELF and why I work one-on-one with coaching clients.

 Still, there is a paradigm shift that you can make right here and now that will get you moving in the right direction immediately.
 Here are a few steps to will help you accomplish that.